neilburbage/my-ai-app/README.md

 ```bash
 OPENAI_API_KEY=your_secret_key_here
 ```
-Deploy on Vercel
+Deployment
 The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
+Check out the Next.js deployment documentation for more details.

-Check out our Next.js deployment documentation for more details.
+Additional Resources

-•	Next.js Documentation - Learn about Next.js features and API.
+Next.js Documentation - Learn about Next.js features and API.
-•	Learn Next.js - An interactive Next.js tutorial.
+Learn Next.js - An interactive Next.js tutorial.

 Contributing